 There are two methods of making your non-refundable payment:

 - To pay by check or money order, mail payment to TCNJ’s address below.
 Please include “Attention: Transfer Department” on the envelope.
 You must select “Fee Waiver” on the Common App in order to bypass the payment screen and submit your application.

 - There are no fee waivers available for transfer students.
 If paying the fee constitutes a significant economic hardship for you and your family, please contact the Office of Admissions at 609.771.2131.

 Transfer College Report

-TCNJ requires the Transfer College Report for all applicants.
-A PDF file of this form can be found here.
+TCNJ requires the Transfer College Report (PDF) for all applicants.
 Take the form to a college official who has access to your academic and disciplinary records.
 Upload the completed form through your TCNJ Application Portal or mail it to the address above.

 Transfer Mid-Term Report (Required for first-semester college students)

-TCNJ requires the Transfer Mid-Term Report for students in their first semester at college.
-A PDF file of this form can be found here.
+TCNJ requires the Transfer Mid-Term Report (PDF) for students in their first semester at college.
 Take the form to the instructor(s) at your current college who are able to report on your current academic grades.
 Upload the completed form through your TCNJ Application Portal or mail it to the address above.